Skip to Main Content

 • Groups have priority over individuals in the use of these study rooms.

-• These rooms may not be reserved for student organizations.
+• These rooms may not be reserved with the exception of 224.
+It can be reserved for small classes.

-• Rooms 019 & 020 are routinely kept locked.
-For access, a key may be checked out at the Library Circulation Desk on the main floor.
+• Rooms 019 & 020 are off-line.
+If you need access, please see the Circulation Supervisor at the Library Circulation Desk on the main floor.
+These are reserved for special circumstances.
 All other policies related to Group Studies apply to these rooms.

 Room 219 (Classroom)